13078326j/Tut12-Group2/Report.md

    Need: An Interactive Voice Response unit and Automatic Call Distributer to handle their request\
    Insight: Current system poorly handles caller overflow and many customers hang up

-5. User: Customer wants to get higher scores so that they are served first\
+5. User: Customer wants their company loyalty to be rewarded with high priority\
    Need: Getting a score from 1-10 based on the likelihood to purchase the product according to some pre-loaded criteria\
    Insight:Current system only serves customers with higher scores first and make the lower score customers wait.